matm/jQuery-File-Upload-Wiki/Basic-plugin.md

 </html>
 ```

+### Response and data type
+The example above sets the *dataType* option to **json**, expecting the server to return a JSON response for each uploaded file.
+However it's also possible to handle HTML content types as response or any other dataType that you can handle in your *done* handler.

 ## How to display upload progress with the basic plugin
 The fileupload plugin triggers progress events for both individual uploads (**progress**) and all running uploads combined (**progressall**).
 Event handlers can be set via the event binding mechanism or as widget options (see [[API]] and [[Options]] documentation):

 ```js